Lamaxm/Projecr-1/README.md

 ### Inspiration:

 Everyone has gone through a stage that needs to get an answer from people who specialize in a specific thing .
-From here, the idea of **shower** began
+From here, the idea of **shawer** began

 List of Services / Features: